Lockdowns, job insecurity and money worries are some of the factors that have put an enormous strain on our relationships since the pandemic began.

 3. Look at the dynamics of your relationship and address any imbalances

 Some of the disparity in relationships, particularly around parenting roles, is unavoidable, but some of it isn’t.
 If you think there is an unequal division in parenting or household responsibilities, it’s important to address this right away.
-Try to work out ways to share the load and support one another, particularly around key pain points such as busy workdays and evenings/weekends.
+Try to work out ways to share the load and support one another, particularly around key pain points whch are causing tensions.

 4. Learn how to argue more constructively